 Think hard about this choice to stay comfortable.
 Is it REALLY what you want?
 If you aren’t content and happy most of the time, if you find yourself feeling jealous of others or upset about how people treat you, it might be time to reconsider your standards.

 Also, to clarify, I’m not only talking about your relationship standards.
-Consider how well-respected would you like to be at work.
+Consider how well-respected you would like to be at work.
 How much money do you want to keep in your bank account?
 Do you like how your family and friends treat you?
 Are you satisfied with your physical fitness and overall health?
 Is your home as clean and organized as you’d like?
 Are you genuinely proud of your behavior, actions, and accomplishments?
-Are you performing at your highlest level and doing your absolute best?
+Are you performing at your highest level and doing your absolute best?
 Only you will know the answer to that question.

 If not, decide exactly what you want.
 Write your standards down and memorize them until they become a part of who you are.
 Communicate these new boundaries and standards in a positive way.
 Figure out what habits you need to change.
 Then begin to hold yourself to these new standards.
 It’s really that simple.